Destinations Italy Milan & Lakes

 Lenno · Lake Como

 An 18th-century villa on a wooded promontory at the southwest tip of the Bellagio peninsula, run by the FAI (Italy's National Trust).
 Reached only by boat or a half-mile walk through the woods.
-The gardens are the headline; the interior contains explorer Guido Monzino's K2 and Mount Everest expedition collections.
+The gardens are the reason most people come; the interior holds explorer Guido Monzino's Everest and polar expedition collections.
 Casino Royale and Star Wars: Attack of the Clones filmed here.
 Closed Mondays and Wednesdays.

 €25 combinedClosed Mon/WedBy boat from Lenno